30% of your solar system may be paid by solar rebate

-The residential solar rebate tax credit is 30% of your total solar investment for solar hot water and solar power electric.
-The residential tax credit may be carried forward to 2016.
-To be eligible for the solar tax credit, solar thermal systems must be certified by the SRCC.
-There is no SRCC certification required for solar electric.
+The residential solar rebate tax credit is 30% of your total solar investment for solar power electric.
+The residential tax credit may be carried forward.

 Commercial Solar Rebate Tax Credit

-The commercial tax credit is 30%.
+The commercial investment tax credit is 30%.
 The commercial solar rebate tax credit can be carried forward twenty years or back one year.
-Your solar investment can be depreciated over 5 years on an accelerated basis.
+Your solar equipment can also be depreciated.
 Interest on loans may also enter into the tax credit calculation under section 266 of the tax code.
 For a complete guide of the commercial and residential Federal tax credits, please visit www.dsireusa.org.

 A tax deduction is subtracted from income before tax liability is computed.
 A tax credit is subtracted from the total tax liability.